ClassiCube/ClassiCube/readme.md

 cd into `src` directory, then run `make psp`.
 You'll need [pspsdk](https://github.com/pspdev/pspsdk)

+The PSP port needs assistance from someone experienced with PSP homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 #### 3DS

 cd into `src` directory, then run `make 3ds`.
 You'll need [libctru](https://github.com/devkitPro/libctru)

+The 3DS port needs assistance from someone experienced with 3DS homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+#### GameCube

+Use a slighly modified standard GameCube makefile.
+You'll need [libogc](https://github.com/devkitPro/libogc)

+The GC port needs assistance from someone experienced with GC homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+#### Wii

+Use a slighly modified standard Wii makefile.
+You'll need [libogc](https://github.com/devkitPro/libogc)

+The Wii port needs assistance from someone experienced with Wii homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 ##### Other